taliacotton/eldo/_projects/preston-outdoor-education-station.md

 layout: project
 short-description: Engaging real challenges of architectural education in North America’s most threatened landscape.
-description: "YMCA’s Camp Wood commissioned this educationstation for North America’s most endangered landscape: the native Tallgrass Prairie.
+description: "YMCA’s Camp Wood commissioned this education station for North America’s most endangered landscape: the native Tall grass Prairie.
 Requirements were: 1) it must survive annual prairie burns, and 2) the intervention must recede into the landscape.
 During the fall, the studio researched the complexities of the site, and in the spring, produced drawings, prototypes, pricing information, and the project itself.
 What began as a simple shade structure evolved into a flexible platform